Macquarie Place Park: The Sirius anchor and cannon

 The first group of 10 iron six-pounder cannons (plus 2 brass six-pounders and 4 twelve-pounders) were offloaded from the Sirius in 1788 to defend the new Colony.
-The second group of 10 cannons was salvaged from the wreck of the Sirius in 1791-1796 under the direction of Governor Hunter when he was concerned for the security and defences of the Colony against a rebellion by Irish convicts and attack by the French or Spanish warships.
+The second group of 10 cannons was salvaged from the wreck of the Sirius in 1791–1796 under the direction of Governor Hunter when he was concerned for the security and defences of the Colony against a rebellion by Irish convicts and attack by the French or Spanish warships.
 Most historical records indicate that the subject cannon formed one of these 10 salvaged cannons.

 The location of the subject cannon before 1810 is not known, although it is possible they formed part of the first fortifications at Dawes Point or Port Phillip (now Sydney Observatory) where the iron six-pounder cannons were placed in 1788, or later positions established by Governor Hunter and Governor King for the salvaged cannons at Bennelong Point, Garden Island, Windmill Hill, and unidentified positions described by Governor Hunter as "the most commanding eminences which cover the town of Sydney".
 It is known that after 1810 the subject cannon was stationed at the Macquarie lighthouse at South Head as a signal gun by Governor Macquarie, together with three other salvaged cannons.
 The cannon was moved to Macquarie Place in the 1880s.
 In 1905 the anchor of the Sirius was salvaged from the wreck and mounted in this location with the cannon at Macquarie Place in 1907.

-Macquarie Place and the surrounding area is also the site of the first constructed defences of Sydney Cove when the First Redoubt was built near its northern end as the first fortification of Sydney from 1788-1791.
+Macquarie Place and the surrounding area is also the site of the first constructed defences of Sydney Cove when the First Redoubt was built near its northern end as the first fortification of Sydney from 1788 to 1791.
 A redoubt is a temporary, stand-alone, fully enclosed fortification, generally constructed of earth walls.
 The 1788 redoubt at Sydney Cove was square in shape.
 Two cannons taken from the Sirius in 1788 were located at this Redoubt from 1788 to 1791, however, they were the two brass cannons, and therefore not the existing iron cannon.
 Macquarie Place took on its current size during the 1830s.
 During the 1830s, the relocation of Government House and extension of Castlereagh Street (now Loftus Street) through the original extent of Macquarie Place reduced the park to its present size from a public square to a small park, with the Obelisk situated near the boundary of Loftus Street.

 The park around Macquarie Place was reduced between 1836 and 1843 and Loftus Street was created.
 This may have coincided with constructing Semi-Circular Quay, the Customs House and Alfred Street in the 1850s.
 Joseph Fowles in 1848 made drawings of Sydney's highlights including this obelisk and fountain.
 Warehouses were built facing Loftus Street.

 The park contains many mature trees with fig trees remnant of the street planting scheme of the 1860s.